j-pulliam/Car-Classification-with-Transfer-Learning-and-BCNNs/README.md

 python main_bcnn.py --model1 <int> --model2 <int> --resize_shape <int> --feature_extract --batch_size <int> --epochs <int> --name <string>
 ```

 The "model1" and "model2" parameters must be integers between 1 and 6.
 These specify the types of pre-trained CNN architectures to use for each model of the BCNN.
 It recommended to use different model types for each.
-This directly makes use of [PyTorch's torchvision models](https://pytorch.org/docs/stable/torchvision/models.html) with options being as follows:
+This directly makes use of [PyTorch's torchvision models](https://pytorch.org/docs/stable/torchvision/models.html) with options being as follow:
 * [VGG11](https://arxiv.org/abs/1409.1556)
 * [VGG11_BN](https://arxiv.org/abs/1409.1556)
 * [VGG16](https://arxiv.org/abs/1409.1556)